Medallion had some good movies, and some junk. I purchased the Medallion TV Enterprises library in 2008.

 In 2008 I purchased the library from EMN, and VCI Entertainment has released most on DVD.
 I gave the public domain material, plus the negative to “Dragonfly Squadron,” and the thousands of cans of film that was either in the public domain, or where rights had previously expired, to Jeff Joseph of SabuCat Productions.

-The following makes up the Kit Parker Films Medallion TV Enterprises Collection, some of which have territorial restrictions.
+The following makes up most of the Kit Parker Films Medallion TV Enterprises Collection, some of which have territorial restrictions.

 |Actors and Sin|

 |Assault of the Rebel Girls aka Cuban Rebel Girls|